Style Components with Lightning Design System

 Some components provide a variant

 attribute so that you can apply a design variation easily.
+For example, lightning-button

-When styling your components, don’t depend on the internal markup or CSS classes of base Lightning components, as they can change in future releases.
 Overriding base component styling isn't supported except when using documented styling hooks.
 See Anti-Patterns for Styling Components.

-To change the styling of a base Lightning component, first check the Component Reference to see whether the component has design variations.
+, for example.
 To change the spacing of a component, such as the alignment, padding, margin, or even its typography, use Lightning Design System utility classes.

-If the global design tokens don’t work, create a custom CSS class instead of overriding an SLDS class.
-Create a class instead of targeting a class name you don’t own, since that class name can change.
+If utility classes and styling hooks don’t work for your use case, create a custom CSS class instead of overriding an SLDS class.
+Create your own class instead of targeting a class name you don’t own, since that class name can change.
 For example, don’t target .slds-input

 , as it’s part of the base component internal markup.
-Instead, create a custom class and pass it into the class attribute.
+Instead, create a custom class and pass it into the class

 statements or static resources.
 Simply assign a Lightning Design System CSS class to an HTML element.